MaxSpeer/intelligent-agents-chat/README.md

 There are **three steps**.
 The web application and tunnels run locally; only vLLM runs on the cluster.
 This assumes `uv` is installed locally, SCI VPN/SSH access works, and the cluster checkout, model files, adapters, and Enroot image are prepared in the project's storage.
-One-time setup and Slurm troubleshooting are covered in [cluster/README.md](cluster/README.md).

 ### 1. Start the application locally